ucsb-seclab/ictf-docs/docs/writeups/ai-lock/index.md

     - UG
 ---

-In order to solve the challenge, figure out the employee pin thorough initial check
+In order to solve the challenge, figure out the employee pin through initial check.

-Then discover the hidden commands PREDICT/PARAMSET to understand that the simple neuron.
+Then discover the hidden commands `PREDICT`/`PARAMSET` to manipulate the simple neuron.

-Set the model to generate the required key (The key can be discovered through reversing the first check near congrats)
+Set the model to generate the required key (which can be discovered by reversing the first check near congrats).

-Use exp.txt to set the commands and get the flag!
+Use [exploit.txt](exploit.txt) to set the commands and get the flag!